SGDInstitute/apollo/content/collections/pages/sgdinstitute/2020-trans-abolitionist-vision.md

         content:
           -
             type: text
-            text: 'Programs like the Transgender Justice Teach-in are made possible by the generous financial support of grassroots donors.
+            text: 'Programs like the Trans(Gender) Justice Teach-in are made possible by the generous financial support of grassroots donors.
 If you learned something from this program, please '
           -
             type: text
             marks: